-- 1. Determine the number of passes needed to exchange the desired volume of blood - 2.
+- One provider will withdraw and administer blood in designated aliquots for the calculated number of passes - ii.
+Providers may need to trade out during the procedure - 2.
 Connect the pieces of the exchange transfusion set - a.
 Single lumen = single shuttle device - b.
 Double lumen = divide shuttle device into two sections - 3.
 Connect blood extension tubing (fully primed by nursing) to the shuttle - 4.
-Connect syringes, secondary extension, waste bag - 5.
-If infant is hypovolemic or has low CVP, start exchange with transfusion of aliquot into catheter.
+Connect syringes, secondary extension, waste bag

+- 5. If infant is hypovolemic or has low CVP, start exchange with transfusion of aliquot into catheter.
 If infant is hypervolemic, start by withdrawing precalculated aliquot.

 - 6. Collaborate with the team (second medical provider and nurse) to ensure clear communication with regard to the following:

 - a.
 Time patient's blood withdrawn

 - b.
 Volume of patient's blood withdrawn

 - c.
 Time of donor blood withdrawal

 - d.
 Volume of donor blood given

-- 7. Maintaining access:
+7. Maintaining access:

 - a.
-If the exchange transfusion will be stopped for > 3 minutes, the umbilical lines need to be flushed and heparinized to prevent clot formation
+If the exchange transfusion will be stopped for > 3 minutes, the umbilical lines need to be flushed and heparinized to prevent clot formation - b.

-- b.
 Intermittently flush arterial line with heparinized saline to clear (heparin solution remaining in tubing will be removed with next withdrawal, reducing the total heparin dose received by the patient)